Stop Iran Now!

 New book exploring BLOGART

-My new book The Future of Art in a Postdigital Age: From Hellenistic to Hebraic Consciousness (Intellect Books / University of Chicago Press, 2011) explores blogart in its chapters on postdigital and wiki persepctives.
+The Future of Art in a Postdigital Age: From Hellenistic to Hebraic Consciousness (Intellect Books / University of Chicago Press, 2011) explores blogart in its chapters on postdigital and wiki perspectives.

 This is the copy for the University of Chicago Press catalog: